cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 @@IMAGE

-It doesn't take much extrapolation to see how quickly this would get completely out of hand, doubling up all of the lines on your diagram. @@
+It doesn't take much extrapolation to see how quickly this would get completely out of hand, doubling up all of the lines on your diagram.

 ### 2) Pick an arbitrary value to represent the failure

 This time we will pick an unused value of the data type to represent the failure.
 This is often the favoured approach of simulink engineers.
 If your data type is an int, enumerate your failures from 255 back &c.
 This is most likely how a good compiler will implement your software error propagations anyway, but it doesn't preserve the meaning inside the model in a meaningful way.
 It defeats the point of modelling somewhat as it forces the reader to think further down the abstraction layers.
 It also causes problems if the value range of the data type has to change.

+This method is also a step back from the first option in terms of reusability

 ### 3) Use the Maybe pattern